Summary of this article

 This first article defines the Trinity and explains the conceptual and historical development of the Trinity theory.
 The first step and foundational principle of the Trinity theory is that Jesus is God as much as the Father is God.
 To reconcile this with the monotheism of the Bible, the next development was the concept that the Father, the Son, and the Holy Spirit are a single Being.
-But since there are differences between them, the thought was added that they are three different Persons within the one single Being.
+But since there are differences between them, the thought was added that they are three different Persons within one single Being.
 However, Christ Jesus, indicated that He is subordinate to the Father.
 To solve this challenge, Trinitarians developed the thought that Jesus had both a human and a divine nature.
 In His human nature, He is limited, but in His divine nature, He knows all things.

 These formulations of the relationship between the Father, Son and Holy Spirit were developed over a period of about 400 years.

-The purpose of this article series is to trace the development of the Trinity theory through the centuries, commencing with the pre-Nicene fathers, though the tumultuous events of the fourth century and into the subsequent centuries.
+The purpose of this article series is to trace the development of the Trinity theory through the centuries, commencing with the pre-Nicene fathers, through the tumultuous events of the fourth century and into the subsequent centuries.

 In the year 325, the Council of Nicaea concluded that the Lord Jesus Christ has the same substance (homoousios) and is co-equal with the Father.
 The purpose of the first articles is to determine what Christians believed about Christ and the Trinity in the three centuries before Nicaea.